Tachysurus brevianalis

-Pseudobagrus brevianalis is a species of bagrid catfish endemic to Taiwan.
+Tachysurus brevianalis is a species of bagrid catfish endemic to Taiwan.
 First collected from Sun Moon Lake (the type locality), it is found in central and northern Taiwan, west of the Central Mountain Range.
-Based on the lack of morphological and genetic differences, it has been proposed that Pseudobagrus taiwanensis is a junior synonym of Pseudobagrus brevianalis, but this has not been followed by online databases.
+Based on the lack of morphological and genetic differences, it has been proposed that Tachysurus taiwanensis is a junior synonym of Tachysurus brevianalis, but this has not been followed by online databases.

-Pseudobagrus brevianalis grows to 20 cm.
-It has not been evaluated by IUCN but is classified as "vulnerable" in the 2012 Redlist of Fresh Water Fishes of Taiwan.
+Tachysurus brevianalis grows to 10 cm.
+It has been evaluated by IUCN and the 2012 Redlist of Fresh Water Fishes of Taiwan as a Least concern species.